jakesing/gatsby-swapstack/content/blog/top-8-affiliate-deals-for-newsletter-publishers/index.md

 ---
-title: Top 8 Affiliate Deals For Newsletter Publishers
+title: Top 8 Affiliate Deals For Newsletter Publishers In 2022
 author: jake@swapstack.co
 date: 2022-04-06T18:58:32.535Z
 description: Want to monetize your newsletter with pre-approved affiliate deals?